 While building my own fairy house I became a child again, completely enchanted.
 Did a fairy whisper something in my ear or was it the breeze that planted the idea in my mind?
 I carefully nurtured these thoughts, encouraging them to grow until one day they blossomed into the story FAIRY HOUSES.

 In collaboration with Great White Dog Picture Company we produced the multi award-winning video, KRISTEN’S FAIRY HOUSE.
-Due to tight budgeting, I was asked to play myself in the video as Kristen’s aunt, who is writing and illustrating a children’s book about Fairy Houses.
+Due to tight budgeting, I was asked to play myself in the video as Kristen’s aunt, who is writing and illustrating a children’s book about Fairy Houses. (continued below)

 To my surprise I enjoyed it immensely!
 (Luckily I had few speaking parts!)
 My favorite scene is when Kristen and I dance together celebrating the spirit of fairies.
 Due to the success of Kristen’s Fairy House, we continued to publish “The Fairy Houses Series.”